j-leeming-uni/300.typ/README.md

-# 300.typ
+# SCC.300 - Third Year Project Index

-An index of repositories related to my dissertation.
+An index of repositories related to my dissertation: Building Semi-Digital Twins as a tool for Cyber-Security Analysis.
+This repository also contains certain miscellanea relating to the project.